 All UN Member States have agreed to work to achieve Universal Health Coverage by 2030 as part of the Sustainable Development Goals.

 In 2019, countries adopted the UN Political Declaration on UHC.
-Thanks to advocacy from the rare disease community, the Declaration includes rare diseases and commits all governments to strengthen efforts to address rare diseases in their plans to achieve UHC.
+As a result of consistent and coordinated advocacy from the rare disease community in the years leading up to the adoption of the Declaration, the final text includes rare diseases and commits all governments to strengthen efforts to address rare diseases in their plans to achieve UHC.